FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

 \begin{summaryBox}{boxOliveGreen} The serverless heartbeat function replaces a persistent VM allocation and achieves the goal of client monitoring while reducing the resource allocation time by a huge margin. \end{summaryBox}

-\section{\toolname{} Cost}
+\subsubsection{Cost}

-The most important evaluation compares the price of running an elastic \toolname{} instance to Zookeeper.
-We consider a scenario of 512 MB, with reads and writes of 1 kB writes, and the optimistic case that we experience no failures and therefore no retries.
+The most important evaluation compares the price of running an elastic \toolname{} instance to Zookeeper with standard and hybrid storage on AWS, with x86 functions.
+We consider a scenario of 512 MB, with reads and writes to one node of 1 kB, and the optimistic case that we experience no failures and, therefore, no retries.

-\textbf{\toolname{} cost} We focus on read and write operations of $s$ kilobytes, as the daily monitoring costs are low.
+\textbf{\toolname{}} We focus on read and write operations of $s$ kilobytes, as the daily monitoring costs are low.
 Watch and heartbeat functions add charges only when notifications and ephemeral nodes are used.
 We model the cost of modifying node data (\texttt{set\_data} in ZooKeeper), and summarize model parameters in Table~\ref{tab:faaskeeper_properties_model}.

-\emph{Reading.} The cost of operation is limited to storage access. \useshortskip
+\emph{Reading.} The cost of operation is limited to storage access.

 A workload of 100,000 read operations costs \$0.04.